-The latest visual album from musician Beyonce landed exclusively on Disney+ and wowed critics with its powerful themes and imagery.
+The latest visual album from musician Beyonce landed exclusively on Disney Plus and wowed critics with its powerful themes and imagery.

 Partly inspired by the story of The Lion King, the story follows a young prince exiled from his kingdom after his father dies, who goes on a profound personal journey that empowers him to reclaim the throne.

 The ambitious film was produced over the course of a year across three continents, with incredible dances, costumes and sets that showcase the beauty of the African continent.